Creating an Exchange Marketplace listing

 Currently, only Shopify businesses can create live listings on Exchange.
 If you have a Shopify business, however, you can sell it regardless of the number of sales.
 There is no minimum number of sales required in order to list your business on Exchange.

-You must meet the following requirements before you list your business on Exchange:
+You need to meet the following requirements before you list your business on Exchange:

 - Only the Shopify store owner can access and install the Exchange app in a Shopify store.

-- Your Shopify account must be on a paid plan or a development plan.
+- Your Shopify account needs to be on a paid plan or a development plan.
 This includes Shopify's Pause and Build online store plan.

 - Your business can't be on Shopify Plus plan.
-If your business is currently on Shopify Plus, you must contact Shopify Plus Support and discuss the possibility of negotiating your contract and downgrading to an eligible plan.
+If your business is currently on Shopify Plus, then you need to contact Shopify Plus Support and discuss the possibility of negotiating your contract and downgrading to an eligible plan.

 - Your business can't be in its trial period.
-You must wait one day after paying your first invoice to be eligible.
+You need to wait one day after paying your first Shopify subscription fee to be eligible.

-- If you use Shopify Payments, then your account must be in good standing.
+- If you use Shopify Payments, then your account needs to be in good standing.
 If your business has been removed from Shopify Payments, then you can't list your business on Exchange.

 - You can't have active financing from Shopify Capital.

 - You can't have any open tickets with the Shopify Risk team, the Shopify Recovery team, or the Shopify Legal team.
-Any outstanding issues must be resolved before you can list your store for sale.
+Any outstanding issues need to be resolved before you can list your store for sale.

-- All listings must adhere to the Shopify Terms of Service and Partner Program agreement
+- All listings need to adhere to the Shopify Terms of Service and Partner Program agreement

 Refer to the Exchange terms for all limitations pertaining to Exchange Marketplace.